goeh/weather-collector/README.md

 The first time you run the program with an empty database, it downloads **all** records from the weather station.
 This can take a long time (10 minutes).
-The next time you run the program, it will only download records created since the last download, so that should only take a few seconds.
+The next time you run the program, it will only download records created since the last download.
+That should only take a minute.

 To make it easier to start the collector from `cron` or from the command line, create a start script.